kazewong/flowMC/joss/paper.md

 Despite the growing interest for these methods few accessible implementations for non-experts already exist and none of them propose GPU and TPU.
 Namely, a version of the NeuTra sampler [@Hoffman2019] available in Pyro [@bingham2019pyro] and the PocoMC package [@Karamanis2022] are both CPU bounded.

 `FlowMC` implements the proposition of [@Gabrie2021a].
-As individual chains are exploring their local neighborhood through gradient-based MCMC steps, multiple chains can be combined and fed to the normalizing flow so it can learn the global landscape of the posterior distribution.
+As individual chains explore their local neighborhood through gradient-based MCMC steps, multiple chains can be used to train the normalizing flow, so it can learn the global landscape of the posterior distribution.
 In turn, the chains can be propagated with a Metropolis-Hastings kernel using the normalizing flow to propose globally in the parameter space.
 The cycle of local sampling, normalizing flow tuning and global sampling is repeated until convergence of the chains.
 The entire algorithm belongs to the class of adaptive MCMCs [@Andrieu2008] collecting information from the chains previous steps to simultaneously improve the transition kernel.
-Usual MCMC diagnostics can be applied to asses the robustness of the inference results without worrying about the validation of the normalizing flow model, which is a common problem in deep learning.
+Usual MCMC diagnostics can be applied to assess the robustness of the inference results, therefore rid the common concern of validating the normalizing flow model.
 If further sampling from the posterior is necessary, the flow trained during a previous can be reused without further training.
 The mathematical detail of the method are explained in [@Gabrie2021a].